att-circ-contrl/TriadDrive/drive-close-atlas/README.md

 Z direction for 3d printing.
 This gives 0.05 mm tolerances on the other axes when using Proto Labs' "micro-resolution" printing process.

-* As of June 2022, the "wide" variants of the arms work best in the drives.
+* As of June 2022, the "thick" variants of the arms work best in the drives.

 _This is the end of the file._